sicoyle/sicoyle.github.io/README.md

 ## Welcome to Samantha Coyle's Website

 I am currently a student at Texas State University.
-I love all things math and sceince related, so I decided to become a Computer Science major, alongside my identical twin sister [Cassandra Coyle](https://github.com/cicoyle/cicoyle.github.io).
+I love all things math and science, so I decided to become a Computer Science major, alongside my identical twin sister [Cassandra Coyle](https://github.com/cicoyle/cicoyle.github.io).
 I am excited to continue learning about how Computer Science applies to the world and how it improves our day-to-day lives.

 Here is a [link](https://github.com/sicoyle/txstcs) to a repository dedicated to school projects.